Read more: Details about whether you will qualify for OHP as the COVID public emergency ends.

 How Do Providers Get Paid the Increased Rate?

-• If a qualified participating provider meets criteria for the “Primarily Medicaid” rate increase of 30%, the provider must provide documentation demonstrating criteria is met based on the BH revenue from Medicaid services provided in calendar year 2022.
+- All qualified participating providers who held a contract on or after January 1, 2022, will automatically receive the Tier 1 “Primarily Non-Medicaid” rate increases incorporated into the CareOregon Fee Schedule.
+If a qualified participating provider meets criteria for the Tier 2 “Primarily Medicaid” rate increase, the provider must provide documentation demonstrating criteria is met based on the BH revenue from Medicaid services provided in the previous calendar year.

-• Fill out the OHA’s Primarily Medicaid Provider Attestation form, available on the Oregon.gov website.
-Completed forms are to be submitted through a secure email to CareOregon/Health Share at BH_attest@careoregon.org.
+- Fill out the OHA’s Primarily Medicaid Provider Attestation form, available on the Oregon.gov website.
+Completed forms are to be submitted through a secure email to CareOregon at BH_attest@careoregon.org.

-A uniform payment increase for qualified behavioral health providers certified by OHA for integrated treatment of Co-Occurring Disorders (COD) rendered by qualified staff per OAR 309-019-0145.
-This increase is in addition to CCO contracted rates already in place effective January 2022 and any other tiered payment and/or CLSS QDP rate increases.
+A uniform payment increase for qualified behavioral health providers certified by OHA for integrated treatment of Integrated Co-Occurring Disorders (ICD) rendered by qualified staff per OAR 309-019-0145.
+This increase is in addition to CCO contracted rates already in place and any other tiered payment and/or CLSS QDP rate increases.

 Which Providers Qualify?